marvinli-harvard/critical-windows-lm/README.md

 pip install pylatexenc
 ```

-You will also need to run the following line of code in python to adjust some relative imports.
+You may also need to run the following lines of python code to adjust relative imports within  `prm800k`.
 ```python
 with open('/content/prm800k/prm800k/grading/grader.py', 'r+') as file:
     file.write(file.read().replace('from grading import math_normalize', 'from . import math_normalize'))